Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 New Mexico Stats and Trends

-- The Lobos have turned the ball over two more times (18 total) than the Aggies have forced a turnover (16) this season.
+- This season the Lobos have turned the ball over 18 times, two more than the Aggies' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.